Review 389: The Girl on the Train

 As for the role of Rachel's ex Tom Watson, Justin Theroux is given the thankless task of playing the stereotypical, lying, cheating husband.
 There's not really much else to his character.
 He just comes off as a sleazehbag.
 I also never bought his relationship with Emily Blunt, I never believed that they had previously been in a marriage together.
 He's not even the type of villain you love to hate, he's just despicable.

 The usually dependable Luke Evans is sadly wasted as Scott Hipwell, Megan's husband.
-He is very convincingly intimidating as a controlling husband but his efforts are unfortunately wasted in this Trainwreck of a movie.
+He is very convincingly intimidating as a controlling husband but is also is able to bring out the humanity and vulnerability when the script can't deliver.

 Edgar Ramirez, Lisa Kudrow, Allison Janney and Orange is the New Black's Laura Prepon round out the cast but I can't really say I was all that impressed with their unremarkable performances.